Pauline Anna Strom: Career

 Strom said that she translated visual ideas into audio using her setup.
-As she told FACT magazine, "I like to create what's in my head and interpret that into sound."
+As she told Fact, "I like to create what's in my head and interpret that into sound."
 According to The Wire, her 1980s recordings included everything from visions of ancient civilizations to late-night drone meditations.

 Calling herself the Trans-Millenia Consort, Strom mapped an inner world of imagined pasts, possible futures, and alternate realities.
 She sought to act as a "consort" for her audience, "spiriting listeners through epochs described by her evocative musical passages," according to the label, RVNG Intl.

 The ability to tap into, map, and translate an "inner world" into sound recalls Strom's philosophy that everything in the now is rooted in the past, future and present.
-This approach extended across her seven albums.

 Leaving music industry and re-releases

 Due to financial constraints, Strom sold all her equipment, stopped making music, and focused on building a spiritual healing practice.
 After a silent period musically, Trans-Millenia Music, compiled from three albums and four cassette tapes recorded from 1982 through 1988, was released by RVNG Intl. in November 2017.
 RVNG Intl. describes the album as "a collection of transportive synthesizer music providing listeners a vessel to break beyond temporal limits into a world of pulsing, mercurial tonalities and charged, embryonic waveforms."

 The re-circulation of Pauline's music in 2017 was well received by the music press and online magazines.
 The Wire magazine listed Trans-Millenia Music as No. 2 for Archive Releases of the Year in their 2017 end-of-year list.
-In an interview with FACT magazine following the release of Trans-Millenia Music, Strom stated that she was hopeful that soon she would be able to obtain a digital audio workstation capable of providing as many possibilities as her previous analogue setup and resume composing music.
+In an interview with Fact following the release of Trans-Millenia Music, Strom stated that she was hopeful that soon she would be able to obtain a digital audio workstation capable of providing as many possibilities as her previous analogue setup and resume composing music.

 Her first album of new compositions in over 30 years, entitled Angel Tears in Sunlight, was announced in November 2020, just a month before her unexpected death.
 It was released posthumously on RVNG Intl. in February 2021.

+Echoes, Spaces, Lines, a box set containing Trans-Millenia Consort, Plot Zero, Spectre, and the previously unreleased album Oceans of Tears, was released in 2023.